Madison County, Nebraska

 Madison County is a county in the U.S. state of Nebraska.
-As of the 2010 United States Census, the population was 34,876.
+As of the 2020 United States census, the population was 35,585.
 Its county seat is Madison and its largest city is Norfolk.
-Madison County was named for James Madison, fourth President of the United States.
+Madison County was likely named for Madison, Wisconsin, which is where many of the county's residents came from; the city was named for James Madison, fourth President of the United States.
 Madison County is part of the Norfolk, NE Micropolitan Statistical Area.
 In the Nebraska license plate system, Madison County is represented by the prefix 7 (the county had the seventh-largest number of vehicles registered in the state when the license plate system was established in 1922).

 Geography

 The terrain in Madison County consists of gently rolling terrain, sloped to the east-southeast, largely devoted to agriculture.
 The Elkhorn River runs eastward across the upper central portion of the county.
 The county has a total area of 575 sqmi, of which 573 sqmi is land and 2.7 sqmi (0.5%) is water.